CloudLabsAI-Azure/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-03.md

     - There is also an Investigation graph tab that shows:

         - The connection of alerts to the impacted assets in your organization.
-        - Which entities are related to which alerts and how they are part of the story of the attack.
+        - Which entities are related to which alerts and how they are part of the story of the attack?
         - The alerts for the incident.

     - The investigation graph helps you quickly understand the full scope of the attack by connecting the different suspicious entities that are part of the attack with their related assets such as users, devices, and mailboxes.